japtain-cack/minecraft-server/README.md

 By default restarting the container will pull down the latest version.
 However, **you should version pin your spigot version**, use the following environment variable override.

-If you don't set a version, it can't know which version you want and will compile spigot from scratch each tiem.
+If you don't set a version, it can't know which version you want and will compile spigot from scratch each time.
 **This will drastically increase your container start times**.

+To update, simply set the new version number and restart your container!

 * `SPIGOT_VERSION=latest`